robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 Let E be the ceiling whole value of C divided by a business day.
 This is the minimum number of days it will take for a particular commit to show up in Trunk.
 E = ceil(C/8), typically.

-Absolute Minimums can be calculated by considering how long it takes a "null" code change to propegate through each step.
+Absolute Minimums can be calculated by considering how long it takes a "null" code change to propagate through each step.

 The Absolute Minimum A is the Real Time it takes to verify that the code is Green.

 The Absolute Minimum B is theoretically however long it takes to transport the Merge.
 This is possible when the Green assessment of the Absolute Minimum A is trustworthy.

-Practical Minimums can be calculated for each project how long it takes a "null" code change to propegate through the team's infrastructure.
+Practical Minimums can be calculated for each project how long it takes a "null" code change to propagate through the team's infrastructure.

 Targets